Elmer Burnham: 1943 season

-Burnham's final football game at Purdue was the traditional season-culminating battle for the Old Oaken Bucket trophy passed between Purdue and arch-rival University of Indiana.
+Burnham's final football game at Purdue was the traditional season-culminating battle for the Old Oaken Bucket trophy passed between Purdue and arch-rival Indiana University.
 The year before, the Indiana Hoosiers handed Purdue a 20-0 defeat, the third in three years.
 On November 20, 1943, the Boilermakers beat the Hoosiers 7-0 at Indiana's Bloomington home stadium.
 This gave Purdue not only the Old Oaken Bucket, but also an undefeated season and a tie with the University of Michigan for the Big Ten Conference championship.

 By such measures as first downs, forwards completed, yards lost on penalties, Indiana played a better game.
 The Hoosiers came within inches of a touchdown several times, as late as the last minutes of the game, but were frustrated in each attempt.
 It was the first time Indiana had been held scoreless since 1939.
 One writer summed up: "The only punch Indiana was able to display in the vicinity of Purdue's goal line ... was a roundhouse right to [Purdue quarterback] Sam Vacanti's jaw, swung by [Indiana quarterback] John Cannady on the last play of the game...."